A Chapter 13 bankruptcy is a form of repayment plan. The Chapter 13 bankruptcy process involves the restructuring of a debtor's financial obligations.

-A Chapter 13 bankruptcy benefits a debtor by allowing debts that are presently due or overdue to be repaid on a longer schedule, with the total debt load reduced to an amount that the debtor can reasonably repay over the term of a court-approved repayment plan, while enjoying protection from foreclosure, garnishment, levy, or similar consequences arising from debts and judgments that are included in the plan.
+A Chapter 13 bankruptcy benefits a debtor by allowing debts that are presently due or overdue to be repaid on a longer schedule, with the total debt load reduced to an amount that the debtor can reasonably repay over the term of a court-approved repayment plan.
+During the course of the repayment plan, the debtor is protected from foreclosure, garnishment, levy, or similar consequences arising from debts and judgments that are included in the plan.

 A Chapter 13 bankruptcy will appear on your credit report for up to ten years following discharge.

-Qualifying for Chapter 13 Bankruptcy
+Who Qualifies for Chapter 13 Bankruptcy

 In order to qualify for Chapter 13 bankruptcy, a debtor must have a legal source of income that exceeds the debtor's reasonable living expenses, leaving an amount of discretionary income that may be applied to payments over the course of the repayment plan.
 For this reason, Chapter 13 bankruptcy is sometimes referred to as wage earner bankruptcy.

 During the six month period before filing a bankruptcy petition, debtors must meet with a qualified credit counselor for a review of their debt and options.
 Before a final order of discharge will be issued by the bankruptcy court, debtors must also attend money management classes at their own expense.